Uploading your Mod to Satisfactory Mod Repository (ficsit.app)

 List where you can be reached for help, issue reporting, leaving suggestions, etc. Where do you want users to report issues to you with the mod?
-Via Discord, the forums, your mod’s Github page, or somewhere else?
+Via Discord, your mod’s Github page, or somewhere else?
 Consider putting your Discord tag in your mod description so people can contact you on the community Discord, and consider changing your nickname on the server to include your mod name.

 Explain concepts or features of your mod that may be unclear to the user.
 Unless you write documentation or a guide for how to use your mod, players might have some trouble figuring out how to use all of the amazing new content in your mod.

-List the features of your mod, and how to unlock them for use ingame.
+List the features of your mod, and how to unlock them for use in-game.
 Consider listing what tiers the content is unlocked at.